braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 ## Resubscribe users when their email changes

 You may automatically resubscribe users when they change their email address.
-For example, if a previously unsubscribed workspace user changes their email address to one that is not on Braze's unsubscribe list, they will automatically become resubscribed.
+For example, if a previously unsubscribed workspace user changes their email address to one that is not on the unsubscribe list for Braze, they will automatically become resubscribed.

 ![]({% image_buster /assets/img/email_settings/resubscribe_users.png %}){: style="max-width:90%;" }